Andrettin/Wyrmsun/readme.txt

 * Heroes
 - Fixed crash which happened when the "Persistent Heroes" popup tip triggered by selecting a custom hero.

+* Map Editor
+- It is now possible to set magic prefixes and suffixes for the appropriate units in the map editor.

 * Miscellaneous
 - Loading screen improvements (thanks to marcelofg55).